 That is what compounding looks like.

-The first sprint, DAC identified that design review coverage was at 40 percent.
+The first cycle, DAC identified that design review coverage was at 40 percent.
 Below the 80 percent benchmark.
 The team lead pushed one intelligent backlog item to Linear: "Reinstate design review for features above 3-point estimate."

 Meanwhile, DAC was watching the compound effects.
 When design review coverage improved, two dependent dimensions unlocked: visual consistency and interaction quality.
 Those dimensions had been flat for months.
 They started climbing without anyone explicitly working on them.